mertbildirici1/Route/README.md

 <details><summary>Expand for details on Point methods</summary>

 - `getLat` and `getLon` are getter methods for returning the values of the private latitude and longitude instance variables.
-- The `distance` method calculates the "straight-line" distance from one point to another.
+- The `distance` method calculates the "straight-line" distance in US miles from one point to another.
 Note that latitudes and longitudes are *angles* and not x-y coordinates, so this calculation requires trigonometric projection onto a sphere.
 This can get a little complicated, see [great circle distances](https://en.wikipedia.org/wiki/Great-circle_distance) if you're curious, but you do **not** need to understand or change this math.
 Please use the `distance` method provided and do not alter or implement a different one, for the sake of consistency with the autograder.
 - The `equals` method checks if two points have the same `latitude` and `longitude`.
 - The `hashCode` method has been implemented to be consistent with `equals`, and so that you can use `Point` objects in `HashSet`s or as keys in `HashMap`s.
 - The `toString` allows you to directly print Point objects.